 Create a perfect customer experience

 Numbers and network connectivity

-This will also help One Acre Fund to reduce its deficit, allowing it to expand to more regions faster, with a limited donor funding growth per year.
-In addition, USSD has enabled the organisation to move away from manual data manipulation, resulting in faster processing times with less costs/overhead and improved customer experience.
+Implementing the solution will also help One Acre Fund reduce its deficit, allowing it to expand to more regions faster, with a limited donor funding growth per year.
+In addition, USSD has enabled the organization to move away from manual data manipulation, resulting in faster processing times with fewer overhead costs and improved customer experience.
 In October 2019, One Acre Fund recorded 1.3 million user sessions via the USSD portal and predicted two million for December 2019.
-It expects a volume of 40 million user sessions for 2020.
+It forecasted a volume of 40 million user sessions for 2020.
 One Acre Fund is also planning to trial the solution in Burundi, Tanzania and potentially Zambia and Malawi.